£0.00

 In recent years, the concept of ‘silent luxury’ or ‘quiet luxury’ has gained significant traction in the fashion world.

-This approach to luxury eschews loud logos and ostentatious displays of wealth in favour of understated quality and refined taste.
+This approach to luxury eschews loud logos and ostentatious displays of wealth in favour of understated quality and refined taste, represented so beautifully by old money fashion influencers.

-The brand’s association with ‘old money‘ aesthetics also plays into its silent luxury credentials.
+It is the brand’s association with ‘old money’ aesthetics which plays into its silent luxury credentials and intentional subtlety that allows Lacoste to function as a status signifier.

 In some markets, particularly in parts of Europe and South America, Lacoste has had to work to shed associations with “chavs” or “thugs“.

-As one of our French clients shared, “In France, it’s been associated with thugs for a long time.
-It took them at least 10 years to get rid of this bad image.”
+As one of our French clients shared, “Just like Burberry in the UK, Lacoste in France was associated with thugs for some time and it took the brand at least 10 years to get rid of this bad image.”

 This varied perception across different markets highlights an important aspect of silent luxury—context matters.

-Lacoste’s recent moves towards sustainability and ethical production also align with the silent luxury values and the views of old-money fashionistas.
+Lacoste’s recent moves towards sustainable fashion also align with the silent luxury values and the views of old-money fashionistas.

 Lacoste’s efforts in this area, including partnership with the Ellen MacArthur Foundation and focus on ethical cotton and enhanced product lifecycles, speak to a modern, thoughtful approach to luxury.